 Projects found within the Transportation Improvement Program are typically based upon a study or report generated by TDOT, VDOT, or the MTPO staff.
 Once identified for funding in the TIP a project initiation process begins (project initiation packet).
 A consultant can be obtained to assist in evaluating areas of potential improvements through Planning Reports.
-At this point the project is handed off by MPO staff to the project developers (r-o-way staff, environmental staff, engineers) MPO does not stay involved beyond this point in time.
+At this point the project is handed off by MTPO staff to the project developers (local jurisdiction, ROW staff, environmental staff, engineers, etc.).
+The consultant selection process follows federal, state, and local purchasing guidelines.
 (MTPO, TDOT)